openbmc/docs/designs/code-update.md

 10. Able to update multiple components in parallel.
 11. Able to restrict critical system actions, such as reboot for entity under update while the code update is in flight.
+12. Able to delegate component images in a multi part image to respective code updaters without specifying Targets.
+13. Able to aggregate the progress & status of the code update across multiple code updaters for multi part images.
+14. Able to order code update sequence when multiple components are updated using multi part images.

 ## Proposed Design